Vianpyro/Paper-World/README.md

+# Paper world
+Paper world is a simple sandbox game, the goal is (in fact : will be) to survive waves of mobs and make a base using the resources of the map.
-# A "byte" of history
+## A "byte" of history
 The first virtual version of the game "Paper world", a game I designed 5 years ago, to play with my brothers, on paper, hence its name.

 # Improve it!